bradyguyc/bradyguyc.github.io/_pages/thebigpicture.md

 11. Azure functions - for backend processing.
 12. Azure CosmosDB is the primary data store that is synced with the mobile device.
 13. DBPedia - a knowledge graph of all things wikkapedia.
 This is some really cool stuff and is utilized to find book series and books in a series.
-14. Google Books API for retrieving a massive set of details
+14. Google Books API for retrieving a massive set of details on a particular book.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA2NjEyNDM5LDIxMjIyMjIwNDMsLTEwNT
+eyJoaXN0b3J5IjpbLTg0Nzc3MjM4NSwyMTIyMjIyMDQzLC0xMD
-M1NjQ0NDIsLTE4NTgxMDgwNDIsLTExOTkzMzI0MzVdfQ==
+UzNTY0NDQyLC0xODU4MTA4MDQyLC0xMTk5MzMyNDM1XX0=
 -->